anotherhadi/nixy/README.md

 ```

 - Change the `variables.nix` file to match your configuration
-- Remove the hardware module in flake.nix line 30
-- Change the `nixos/configuration.nix` file to match your system
 - Copy your `hardware-configuration.nix` file to the `nixos` folder

 ```sh